habby1337/yourMusic2.0/README.md

 - Make sure the `backend/api/data` folder has write permissions. (this is where the access token is stored)
   - use `chmod 777 api/v1/data`

+   <sub>Yeah, i know, we should'nt use '777' because it can be dangerous and yada yada...
+Use whatever... just be sure to give at least the writing permission</sub>

 ## 🛫 1.4 Running the app
 - Run `docker-compose up --build -d` or ``docker compose up --build -d`` in the root directory to start the app.